The-Marcy-Lab-School/marcy-curriculum-docs/mod-8-backend/12-hashing-passwords-with-bcrypt.md

 ```

 Once we hash a password, we can store it in our database without exposing the plain-text password to would-be attackers.

+{% hint style="warning" %}
+In addition to being an easily reversible hashing function (see security concerns below), this hashing algorithm does not meet the requirement of producing fixed-length strings.
+{% endhint %}

 ### Validating Passwords